-- In 2012 (the last year for which data is available), federal, state and local governments spent $27.2 billion on expanding the highway system – consuming more than one out of every four capital dollars spent on the nation’s road network.
+- In 2012, federal, state and local governments spent $27.2 billion on expanding the highway system – consuming more than one out of every four capital dollars spent on the nation’s road network.

 - Continued spending on highway expansion diverts funds that could be used to address the nation’s roughly half trillion-dollar backlog of road and bridge repair needs and its $90 billion backlog of transit repair needs, as well as to expand transportation choices for Americans through investments in public transportation.

-States continue to spend billions of dollars on new or expanded highways that fail to address real problems with our transportation system, while adding new long-term fiscal and maintenance obligations.
+States continue to spend billions of dollars on new or expanded highways that fail to address real problems with our transportation system, or that pose serious harm to surrounding communities.
 In some cases, officials are proposing to tack expensive highway expansions onto necessary repair and reconstruction projects, while other projects represent entirely new construction.
-Many of these projects began or were first proposed years or decades ago, or are based on highly questionable assumptions about economic impacts.
+Many of these projects began or were first proposed years or decades ago, or are based on long-outdated data.

 Questionable projects poised to absorb billions of scarce transportation dollars include:

-Previous Highway Boondoggles reports identified 32 dubious highway expansion projects costing an estimated $47 billion that merited additional scrutiny.
-Of those projects, nine have been canceled, are on hold, or are under significant revision.
+Previous Highway Boondoggles reports in 2014 and 2016 identified 23 dubious highway expansion projects costing an estimated $37 billion that merited additional scrutiny.
+Of those projects, six have been canceled, are on hold, or are under significant revision.
 Among projects put on hold or facing new scrutiny are the following:

 - The Illiana Expressway tollway in Indiana and Illinois was suspended amid budget concerns and has been the subject of court challenges that leave its future in severe doubt.

-- Wisconsin abandoned a proposal to widen I-94 East West in Milwaukee after the project was denied funding by lawmakers and the governor due to the state budget crunch and strong opposition from community advocacy groups.
+- A proposal to widen I-94 in Milwaukee was denied funding by lawmakers and the governor due to the state budget crunch and following strong opposition from community advocacy groups.
 The land-use group 1000 Friends of Wisconsin found that the state Department of Transportation systematically overestimated traffic projections to justify the expansion.